avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 ## The end

-I hope you enjoyed the ride and deepened your understanding of ECDSA.
+I hope you enjoyed the ride and deepened your understanding of ECDSA as much as I did.

+If you spot any errors, you're welcome to open an issue or start a new discussion on GitHub, though the article's nature will remain as stated in the [disclaimer](#not-your-typical-article).

+I won't be revisiting this years later unless something truly significant comes up.

 Until next time!